I Eat Your Skin: Plot

-Adventure novelist Tom Harris departs Miami Beach for remote Voodoo Island in the Caribbean for research.
-Harris's publisher Duncan Fairchild and Fairchild's wife Coral accompany him.
+Publisher Duncan Fairchild and his wife Coral compel and escort adventure novelist Tom Harris from Miami Beach to remote Voodoo Island in the Caribbean for researching an overdue new novel.
 After their plane runs out of fuel, Tom takes the controls from pilot Enrico and lands on the beach.

 Tom heads to a house he spotted but stops to watch a young woman swim naked in a pond.
 A zombie appears but disappears after Tom dives in and swims toward it.
 After he asks a fisherman for help, the zombie attacks them with a machete, decapitating the fisherman.
 Tom shoots the zombie, to no effect, and it flees when armed men arrive in a Jeep.
 The leader, Charles Bentley, denies the existence of zombies, stating that the islanders are a simple people who cannot comprehend that a man could be "deranged of mind, a homicidal maniac."

 Back at the plane, Duncan, Coral and Enrico are frightened by menacing islanders, but Charles orders them to secure the plane and introduces himself as the overseer of Voodoo Island.
 At Charles' home, Tom asks the housekeeper about voodoo drums and human sacrifice, but she feigns ignorance, as she is a member of the voodoo cult.
 Before dinner that night, Tom meets the woman he saw swimming: Janine Biladeau, the daughter of scientist Dr. Augustus Biladeau.
 Tom tells the group of the zombie attack and says he has heard the dead walk the island, but Augustus dismisses it, saying that the islanders use a plant-based narcotic that can cause physical and mental problems.

 Tom and Janine go for a walk and are attacked by zombies, who attempt to abduct Janine.
 Charles tells Tom that Janine risks being sacrificed because she is a blonde virgin.
 Tom asks Janine to leave the island with him and the others the next day, but she refuses to leave her father behind.
 Meanwhile, the cult performs a ceremony, presided over by the masked Papa Neybo.